clarapastore/roamrender-weather/README.md

 `{{[[roam/render]]: ((Fc_Df3sSB)) "amsterdam"}}`

 This component also needs you to have an [OpenWeatherMap API key](https://openweathermap.org/api) in order to get the weather data.
+Once you have the api key, replace `"YOUR_API_KEY"` with the key on line 24 of the core.cljs file.

 ## Notes